zoto96/RitaBot/_pages/update.md

 ## How to Update to 1.1.7 and Above
 ### Step 1 - Checklist
-* You must have a bot already running on your server, if not then refer to [Setting up a New Bot](#new-bot)
+* You must have a bot already running on your server, if not then refer to [Setting up a New Bot Manually](/new-bot/)

 ### Step 2 - Fork this Repository
 * Complete a Pull Request from the master Branch of ZyC0R3/Rita to your master branch